-Laurel and Hardy need absolutely no introduction as the most famous comedy duo of all time.
+The most famous comedy duo of all time need absolutely no introduction.
 A major biopic, Stan and Ollie, will be released this Friday, starring Steve Coogan as Stan, and John C. Reilly playing Ollie.

 If you ever wondered why the lounge in the Royal Marine is called Hardy’s, or why a statuette of Laurel and Hardy stands behind the bar in O’Loughlin’s on Lower George’s Street, it is because of a strong local connection to the 20th century’s biggest double act.

 In 1953, Stan and Ollie stayed at the Royal Marine Hotel, a landmark hotel that reputedly served Queen Victoria a 16-course breakfast in 1900.

 Laurel and Hardy’s lengthy sojourn at the Royal Marine lasted 33 nights, from September 9 to October 13.
 They arrived by boat to Cobh, Co.
 Cork from New York.
 Even though Cobh was supposed to be a low key visit, the church bells chimed the melody of their theme tune, Dance of the Cuckoos, reportedly moving them to tears.
 The Evening Echo reported: “The entire children’s population of Cobh must have played truant from school for they blocked all traffic, and despite the presence of several vastly amused policemen, they clung onto Laurel and Hardy.”

 The comedians met the Lord Mayor of Cork, and then traveled to Blarney Castle kiss the Blarney Stone with their wives.
 Ollie reluctantly gave up the idea.
 “Nobody could hold me, I’m too big,” the 23-stone actor quipped to a journalist from The Irish Times.